VachaLab/qq-manual/src/basics.md

 ## Run scripts

 For more complex setups — particularly for running Gromacs simulations in loops — [qq provides several ready-to-use run scripts](run_scripts.md).
-These scripts are fully compatible with all qq-supported clusters, including both Metacentrum-family clusters and Karolina.
+These scripts are fully compatible with all qq-supported clusters, including Metacentrum-family clusters, Karolina, and LUMI.